danielsauter/rapid-android-development/chapter-9--working-with-data.md

 Now rerun the code.
 Looking at the seven-day-period visualization, you can see how vibrant our planet is, even though we’ve limited the scope of the application to [earthquakes][23] of magnitude 2.5 and higher.
 In terms of their physical impact, experts say earthquakes of magnitude 3 or lower are almost imperceptible, while earthquakes of magnitude 7 and higher can cause serious damage over large areas.

 Because the comma-separated data structure of this seven-day-period data file is identical to the one we used earlier in the last hour, we don’t have to do anything else besides replace the source `URL`.
-The app loads the additional data rows containing the earthquake data and displays it independent of how many earthquakes are reported, as shown in <!--ref linkend="fig.earthquakes.past.week" thispage="yes-->.
+The app loads the additional data rows containing the earthquake data and displays it independent of how many earthquakes are reported, as shown in the image below.

 ![](images/Data/EarthquakesSevenDays.png)
 #####Figure 9.4 - Earthquakes reported worldwide during the last seven days.